 That may seem like overkill, especially the paying in full with cash part.
 But, it’s imperative to get your personal financial house in order first.
 And the best part is all those suggestions are doable, given time to let them happen.
 There is no rush to buy your first rental house – properties will always be available.
 You will enhance your chances for success and greatly reduce your stress levels by building a strong personal financial foundation first.

 Conduct a Home Inspection Before the Purchase

 This seems obvious but many people in rental real estate miss this critical step because they get caught up in house buying fever.
 A home inspection is not the buyer going around looking at the attic and the crawlspace.
-That’s akin to just kicking the tires at the car lot.
+That’s akin to just kicking the tires on a used car.

 Use a Clear Contract For the Rental and Never Violate It

 We are not just shaking hands with the tenant on this deal.
-Hire a lawyer to draw up a legal contract (or find one online) that outlines the expectations of the tenant and the landlord.
-Make it as detailed as possible.
+Hire a lawyer to draw up a legal contract that outlines the expectations of the tenant and the landlord.
+You can also find quality contracts online.
+Whichever route you take, make the contracts as detailed as possible.

-Contracts should be viewed as a positive for tenant and landlord.
+View your contract as a positive for tenant and landlord.
 We have been saved on more than one occasion by the language used in ours.
 The main reason is that I, as a landlord, have never violated it.
-If it says it in the legal document then that is what I am bound to do.
-And I better follow through on all my responsibilities or the tenant may have legal recourse against me.
+The contract is a legal document and I am bound to it.
+I had better follow through on all my responsibilities or the tenant may have legal recourse against me.

 Make Timely Repairs at the Property

 Respond to major repair issues immediately.
 It’s the landlord’s responsibility to work in good faith with the tenant to insure the dwelling is habitable.
 If you drag your feet and neglect repair requests the tenant could again have recourse against you in court.